A US recession began in February in the face of coronavirus

 The economists said that employment, income and spending peaked in February and then fell sharply afterward as the viral outbreak shut down businesses across the country, marking the start of the downturn after nearly 11 full years of economic growth.

-A committee within the National Bureau of Economic Research, a trade group, determines when recessions begin and end.
+A committee within the National Bureau of Economic Research, a private nonprofit group, determines when recessions begin and end.
 It broadly defines a recession as “a decline in economic activity that lasts more than a few months.”

 For that reason, the NBER typically waits longer before making a determination that the economy is in a downturn.
 In the previous recession, the committee did not declare that the economy was in recession until December 2008, a year after it had actually begun.
 But in this case, the NBER said the collapse in employment and incomes was so steep that it could much more quickly make a determination.